Research Scientist

 I am a research scientist working in the foundations of AI.
 I graduated with a PhD from the Computer Science Department of Carnegie Mellon University (CMU) advised by Zico Kolter.
 I completed my undergraduate studies in the Department of Computer Science and Engineering at IIT Madras, where I was advised by Balaraman Ravindran.

-I like thinking about when and why complex AI systems work, in a way that brings theory and practice closer together (see footnote below).
+I like thinking about when and why complex AI systems work through simple (counter)examples.
 I am currently interested in understanding the limits of (and going beyond) the next-token prediction paradigm that underlies many current AI models (see this recent work).
 My prior works similarly identify examples of failure (and occasionally, success!) across a broad range of settings in AI (typically what were prevailing paradigms back then).
 This includes out-of-distribution generalization, uniform-convergence-based generalization bounds and GAN optimization.

-- Sep 2024: Simon’s Institute talk on multi-token prediction in this YouTube link!
+- Fall 2024: Simon’s Institute talk on multi-token prediction in this YouTube link!.
 Also presenting this talk at CMU guest lecture, CMU AI Lunch, and NYU.
 Co-presenting with Gregor, at MSR, Amazon Research and Princeton.

 - Jan 2024: ICML paper with Gregor Bachmann solidifying the debate on next-token prediction.